VickyYu7/SP_Cryptocurrencies_Columbia/README.md

 - scikit-learn
 - keras & tensorflow

-To run the project, simply open the desired notebook in Jupyter or another Python IDE and run the cells.
+To run the project, first download the crypto data from any open source coin exchange.
+Download publicly available market sentiment indices (news sentiment, fear and greed, S&P 500 Twitter, google trends, etc.) and construct twitter sentiment indices following steps in ' ' (Twitter API required).
+With all data ready, then process the data through files in 'data-processing'.
+Analyze the data following necessary tests and models.

 ## Usage
 To use this project, follow these steps: